HoboChen/hoboreadpapers/distributed-system.md

 ##### Guarantees by GFS

 File namespace mutations are atomic, they are handled exclusively by the master.
+The master's log defines a global total order of these operations.

-The state of a file region after a data mutation depends on the type of mutation, whether it succeeds or fails, and whether there are concurrent mutations.
+The state of a file region after a data mutation depends on:

+1. type of mutation
+2. succeeds or fails
+3. whether there are concurrent mutations

+States are:

 1. A file region is *consistent* is all clients will always see the same data, regradless of which replicas they read from.
 1. A file region is *defined* after a file data mutation if it is consistent and clients will see what mutation writes in its entirety.
+When a mutation succeeds without interference from concurrent writers.
 1. A file region is *undefined but consistent* after concurrent successful mutations : all clients see the same data, but it may not reflect what any one mutation has written.
 1. A file region is *inconsistent* hence also *undifined* after a failed mutation.

-Data mutations may be *writes* or *record appends*.
+Data mutations may be *writes* or *record appends*:

 1. A write causes data to be written at an application-specified file offset.
 1. A record append causes data to be appended *atomically at least once*.